 The Division of Insurance continues to closely monitor Kemper's progress in achieving the objectives of the run-off plan.
-As has been the case for five years, the Division of Insurance retains the discretion at any time to seek to place Kemper, including the Company, in a formal proceeding (conservatorship or receivership, rehabilitation or liquidation).
+As has been the case for six years, the Division of Insurance retains the discretion at any time to seek to place Kemper, including the Company, in a formal proceeding (conservatorship or receivership, rehabilitation or liquidation).
 The risk of a proceeding would be exacerbated if Kemper fails to have sufficient liquid assets to meet its current obligations, or if Kemper's reported liabilities at any time exceed its reported assets, or if Kemper fails to meet the surplus and liquidity projections set forth in the run-off plan.

 The Company has also entered into consent agreements with certain other states under which the Company agreed to cease writing business in those jurisdictions.
-In addition, in 2005 the Company agreed to its license being suspended in Tennessee, with the Company permitted to maintain its licenses but not permitted to write any new business.
-In 2006, the Company appealed its license suspension in the State of North Carolina as not being in the best interests of the Company's policyholders or claimants.
+Most recently, in 2008, the Company entered into a consent order restricting the Company from writing business in Alabama.
 In 2007, the Florida Office of Insurance Regulation notified the Company that its license (certificate of authority to conduct insurance business in Florida) expired by operation of law due to the prior suspension of the license in 2004 (after the Company had entered run-off status).
 The license is not required for the Company to continue to handle claims, or to liquidate assets or liabilities, from its prior operations.